sdttttt/gcr/README.md

 ]

-# Starting with **1.2.0**, Added two new options to the configuration file, `pre` and `after`, which are similar to githook.
+# [Beta] Starting with **1.2.0**, Added two new options to the configuration file, `pre` and `after`, which are similar to githook.
 Here you can enter the actions of the commands before and after COMMIT.
-(This feature may not work properly on Windows.)
 pre = [
 "cargo test"
 ]